Towards Methane Detection Onboard Satellites: Results

 \section{Results}

 Table~\ref{table:results} presents the image classification and semantic segmentation performance of models trained using the orthorectified and unorthorectified datasets, evaluated on image tiles in the corresponding holdout test sets.
-The performance on strong methane plumes, that is, with a maximum methane concentration threshold of \(\geq 900\) parts per million meter (ppm m), is also evaluated for each model and the mag1c baseline.
-For semantic segmentation, the UNet outperforms the mag1c~\cite{foote2020fast} baseline, achieving IoU improvements of 288.03\% for weak plumes and 536.36\% for strong plumes.
-Despite this, absolute performance in the semantic segmentation of weak plumes remains limited, with IoU between 16\% and 19\% in both datasets.
+The performance on strong methane plumes, that is, with a maximum methane concentration threshold of \(\geq 900\) parts per million meter (ppm m), is also evaluated for each model and the mag1c~\cite{foote2020fast} baseline.

+For semantic segmentation, the UNet outperforms the baseline, achieving IoU improvements of 288.03\% for weak plumes and 536.36\% for strong plumes.
+Figure \ref{fig:qualitative_unortho} shows that UNet more effectively delineates the spatial extent of methane plumes.
+In contrast, mag1c produces fragmented outputs and exhibits a higher false positive rate, due to the misclassification of terrestrial features as methane emissions.

+Despite UNet’s superior performance over mag1c, absolute performance in the semantic segmentation of weak plumes remains limited, with IoU between 16\% and 19\% in both datasets.
 Both the segmentation and classification performances improve substantially for strong plumes in tiles with maximum concentration \(\geq 900\) ppm m.
 For segmentation, the IoU increases by 12.33\% and 9.26\%, respectively, for the orthorectified and the unorthorectified datasets.
 Whereas for plume classification on strong plumes, the recall increases by 27.12\% for the orthorectified dataset and 22.72\% for the unorthorectified dataset.

 Between the orthorectified and unorthorectified approaches, the performances on both tasks are comparable.
 This consistency is observable in Figure \ref{fig:qualitative_unortho}, where the UNet model yields accurate plume predictions for both image types.
 In the image classification task, the orthorectified dataset yielded slightly superior results, potentially due to differences in spatial alignment of the two datasets or image quality.
 Conversely, segmentation performance was slightly better for the model trained on the unorthorectified dataset, with the exception of IoU.